Hey there, time traveller!

 Homeowners have resorted to melting snow, using the local YMCA and buying jugs of water daily.

-'I need water for my lab, and if this goes on much longer, I'm going to have to turn away work'
+'I need water for my lab, and if this goes on much longer, I'm going to have to turn away work'-- Kurt Shmon (below), president of Imperial Seed on Arlington Street, with the empty water jugs he needs to refill throughout the day so he can remain open

 The city blames the unusually cold weather for the frozen water lines -- there hasn't been this many in 35 years.
 But the city is unable to use additional measures to deal with the situation.